ashishmgupta/blog/docs/SANS-HHC-2022/docs/BurningRingOfFire/BlockchainDivination.md

   padding:0in 5.4pt 0in 5.4pt'>
   <p class=MyNormalStyle>The question is At what address is the KringleCoin
   smart contract deployed.<br>
-  Now If we look at the hint it clearly notes the <b><span style='background: yellow'>To: Address</span></b><span style='background:yellow'> in the transaction is where the smart contract is deployed</span>.<br>
+  Now If we look at the hint, it clearly notes the <b><span style='background: yellow'>To: Address</span></b><span style='background:yellow'> in the transaction is where the smart contract is deployed</span>.<br>
   <i>Look at the transaction information.
 There is a From: address and a To: